- The pronunciation of Greek words may differ slightly, as the Greek language has various regional dialects, and .

 Translation: I’m sorry/excuse me

-The Greek language is weird in the sense that it uses the same word to express many different feelings.
+The Greek language is weird in the sense that it uses the same word to express many different feelings and meanings.
 ‘Signomi’, for example, is the Greek way of saying both ‘I am sorry’ and ‘excuse me.’

 Therefore, if you are being polite in an overcrowded room and want to make your way to the bathroom, for example, you will have to walk through the people while saying ‘signomi’ to anyone you bump into.